 The commission acknowledges in its report there are places in the Army where multi-component units won't work well, citing Apache units as one.

 There are some examples within the rotary-wing fleet that could adopt a multi-component structure, according to Lundy.
 For instance, general support aviation battalions or medical evacuation units could support such a formation because of how they conduct missions.

 Medevac units go out on missions in platoons of three helicopters, he said, so, for example, "we could have, in a 15-ship medevac company, three of them active and one of them Guard or flip that around."

 Air traffic services is another area companies would be well-served as multi-component units as the Reserve force's air traffic controller skill-set is often stronger because controllers have experience working at high-traffic, civilian airfields.

 Training is also an issue because the active and Reserve components churn at different rates.

 "It's becoming more challenging for us to synchronize and get units lined up where they deploy together, at least close enough together, where they can train together," Lundy said.

-Even so, Lundy noted multi-components do work in some cases.
+Even so, Lundy noted multi-components do work in some cases. and have worked well for the Army in the past.
 Two multi-component units are deployed: an active combat aviation brigade in Afghanistan with National Guard units attached and a National Guard CAB in Iraq and Kuwait with active units attached.